Essential Oil Extraction Methods

 Depending on the oil, there is typically a harvest season.
 A time of year that it is best to harvest the plant for the maximum amount of oil and best chemical profile.

 If you have ever noticed, certain oils are often made in specific regions.
-This is due to climate, temperature and weather conditions.
-These factors also effect an oils composition.
+This is due to climate, temperature, and weather conditions.
+These factors also affect the composition of an oil.

 Extraction Methods